Pseudoreality/Roblox-Identities/Capabilities/Other/OpenCloud.md

 # OpenCloud

 ## Description
-Members with this security are intended to only be used by [Luau Execution Sessions](https://devforum.roblox.com/t/beta-open-cloud-engine-api-for-executing-luau/3172185).
+Members with this security are intended to only be used by [LuauExecutionSessionTasks](https://create.roblox.com/docs/cloud/reference/LuauExecutionSessionTask).

 ## Notes
 - Currently, `OpenCloud` is not its own capability, but instead exists internally as a sum capability of [`Plugin`](../1%20-%20PluginSecurity.md) and `OpenCloud` called "`PluginOrOpenCloud`"